haideralipunjabi/blog-haideralipunjabi/content/posts/creating-a-secure-wordle-using-next.js-api-routes-and-vercel-serverless-functions.md

 ## How to do it?

-I won't write about how to make the entire Wordle game, but just the API Routes / Serverless Functions Part.
+I won't write about how to make the entire Wordle game, but just the API  / Serverless Functions Part.
+It can be deployed on any platform you like.
+I deployed mine on Next.js and Vercel.

 ### Requirements:

 * A list of words from which each day's word will be chosen.
 It's better if this is a subset of a larger list of words that decide which word is accepted and which isn't.
 The word acceptance logic and the large list can be client-side.
 (It would be better as it will reduce the load on API and may save money).
 The smaller list of words is never loaded on the client.

-_Note: This post is about how to make this using Next.js API Routes and Vercel Serverless Functions, but can be used with any language/framework and any sort of server solution._

 ### Logic: